Resolution (structural biology): Cryo-electron microscopy

-In cryo-electron microscopy, resolution is typically measured by the Fourier shell correlation (FSC), a three-dimensional extension of the Fourier ring correlation (FRC), which is also known as the spatial frequency correlation function.
-The FSC is a comparison of two different Fourier transforms over different shells on frequency space.
-To measure the FSC, the data needs to be separated into two groups.
-Typically, the even particles form the first group and odd particles the second based on their order.
-This is commonly referred to as the even-odd test.
-Most publications quote the FSC 0.5 cutoff, which refers to when the correlation coefficient of the Fourier shells is equal to 0.5.
+In cryo-electron microscopy (cryoEM), resolution is typically measured by the Fourier shell correlation (FSC), a three-dimensional extension of the Fourier ring correlation (FRC), which is also known as the spatial frequency correlation function.
+The FSC is a comparison of the Fourier transforms of two different constructed electrostatic potential maps, each map constructed from a random half of the original dataset.

+Historically, there was much disagreement on which cutoff in the FSC would provide a good estimation of resolution, but the emerging gold-standard is the FSC cutoff of 0.143.
+This cutoff is derived from equivalencies to the X-ray crystallography standards of resolution definition.

+Historical measurements

-Determining the resolution threshold remains a controversial topic and many other criteria using the FSC curve exist, including 3-σ criterion, 5-σ criterion, and the 0.143 cutoff.
-However, fixed-value thresholds (like 0.5, or 0.143) were argued to be based on incorrect statistical assumptions.
-The new half-bit criterion indicates at which resolution one has collected enough information to reliably interpret the 3-dimensional volume, and the (modified) 3-sigma criterion indicates where the FSC systematically emerges above the expected random correlations of the background noise.
+Many other criteria for determining resolution using the FSC curve exist, including the 3-σ criterion, 5-σ criterion, and 0.5 threshold.
+However, fixed-value thresholds (like 0.5, or 0.143) were argued to be based on incorrect statistical assumptions, though 0.143 has been shown to be strict enough so as to likely not overestimate resolution.
+The half-bit criterion indicates at which resolution there exists enough information to reliably interpret the volume, and the (modified) 3-σ criterion indicates where the FSC systematically emerges above the expected random correlations of the background noise.